openvinotoolkit/openvino/src/bindings/python/docs/test_examples.md

 pytest tests/
 ```

-For running OpenVINO Python API 1.0 tests execute this command:
+To run OpenVINO Python API 1.0 tests, use this command:
 ```
 pytest tests_compatibility/
 ```

-Test framework *pytest* allows to filter tests with `-k` flag.
+The *pytest* test framework enables you to filter tests with the `-k` flag.
 ```shell
 pytest tests/test_runtime/test_core.py -k "test_available_devices"
 ```